-Manufacturing and capital investment strategies: tax considerations
+Manufacturing and capital investment strategies: Tax considerations

 Location strategy and building analysis are critical to achieving ROI

+The Tax Cut and Jobs Act is expected to generate additional funds for manufacturing companies that can be invested in their businesses.
 Manufacturing companies making major investments in their businesses are often basing their decisions on a primary goal such as expanding the business, improving facilities or, in the case of parts manufacturers, being closer to their manufacturing clients.
 Focusing solely on these immediate priorities, however, often delays consideration of tax opportunities that could have a significant impact on the company’s cash flow.